Stability - center of gravity and center of buoyancy

-- Centre of Gravity is the point in a body where the gravitational force may be taken to act
+- Center of Gravity is the point in a body where the gravitational force may be taken to act

-- Centre of Buoyancy is the center of the gravity of the volume of water which a hull displaces
+- Center of Buoyancy is the center of the gravity of the volume of water which a hull displaces

 When the hull is upright the center of gravity and center of buoyancy is on the same vertical line.